WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> In the site preview, you can now click a person tile on the index page to navigate to the page for that person.

-## View the graph of the completed site
+## View the tree of the completed site

-<span class="tutorialStep"></span> Switch to the graph diagram window and refresh it to view your site's complete structure.
+<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to view your site's complete structure.
 You can click on the circles or boxes in that window to explore what you've made.

 <figure>
 {{ svg.js siteComplete }}